-Area of Participatory Budgeting Proposal Geography Consultees (e.g. stakeholders / CC / others) Method What needs to be done Community and Community and Enterprise Resources Renewable energy fund - micro grants £5k micro-grants for community councils / community development orgs (in line with proposals agreed at Community and Enterprise Committee Oct 2018) CC's take responsibility for disseminating awards of up to £500 in their area.
+Area of Participatory Budgeting Proposal Geography Consultees (e.g. stakeholders / CC / others) Method What needs to be done Community and Enterprise Resources Renewable energy fund - micro grants £5k micro-grants for community councils / community development orgs (in line with proposals agreed at Community and Enterprise Committee Oct 2018) CC's take responsibility for disseminating awards of up to £500 in their area.
 Community decides how REF money is spent.
 Rural South Lanarkshire and a small number of other communities within 10 miles of wind farms Community Councils Other Community Interest Organisations Through community councils / community interest organisations Micro grant process already in operation Street Cleaning Services Street Cleaning is an area where there have been lower levels of satisfaction.
 The proposal is to improve service through involving the community through online surveys to prioritise task areas, to shape how service is delivered 4 Geographical Areas (Hamilton, EK, Clydesdale and Cam/Ruth) All SL residents including community councils; local forums etc. Online consultation, with additional support via libraries and other partners to promote and support engagement (e.g. for those lacking digital access or skills) Formulate process and identify the options for choice Discussion with staff and trade unions Public consultation Plan changes to service and inform the public Apply changes

-Area of Participatory Budgeting Proposal Geography Consultees (e.g. stakeholders / CC / others) Method What needs to be done Carriageway resurfacing programme on council wide basis Identify list of roads that the community can prioritise to be delivered (from a portion of existing roads budget).
+Carriageway resurfacing programme on council wide basis Identify list of roads that the community can prioritise to be delivered (from a portion of existing roads budget).
 The service will continue to deliver the highest priority projects South Lanarkshire wide level.
-PublicCommunity CouncilsLocal Businesses Online consultation as on council wide basis, tapping into contacts in Community Councils and use of social media to promote Identification of projects for choice Consultation Feedback on results Education Resources Proportion of PEF funding (initially 5%) PEF is allocated to individual schools.
+PublicCommunity CouncilsLocal Businesses • Online consultation as on council wide basis, tapping into contacts in Community Councils and use of social media to promote • Identification of projects for choice Consultation Feedback on results Proportion of PEF funding (initially 5%) PEF is allocated to individual schools.
 The proposal would be to take an element of PEF to allow stakeholders (pupils, parents, parent councils) to propose and decide on how funds are spent.
 This move towards Participatory Budgeting is included within the current guidance in relation to PEF.
-School Level Parent Councils Parents Young people At school level by Head Teachers Develop a draft set of PB procedures to apply to the PEF in identified pilot schools Pilot schools to implement draft PB procedures for a portion of their PEF budget PB to be included in School Improvement Plans Place Based Participatory Budgeting programme This is a continuation of work in Neighbourhood and Community-led planning activity which is currently delivered.
-The programme invests £40,000 through facilitated community Neighbourhood Planning Areas (currently 1.
+School Level Parent Councils Parents Young people • At school level by Head Teachers • Develop a draft set of PB procedures to apply to the PEF in identified pilot schools Pilot schools Pilot schools to implement draft PB procedures for a portion of their PEF budget PB to be included in School Improvement Plans Finance and Corporate Resources Place Based Participatory Budgeting programme This is a continuation of work in Neighbourhood and Community-led planning activity which is currently delivered.
+The programme invests £40,000 through facilitated community engagement to decide on priorities and choose projects in local areas.
+The funds are then spent by the Community.
+Neighbourhoo d Planning Areas (currently 1.
 Whitlawburn and Springhall, 2.
 Hillhouse, Udston and Burnbank and 3.
-Strutherhill and Our Place Our Plan Stakeholder Groups (to determine themes and projects) Face to face voting and consultation sessions complemented by digital voting.
-Current year's activity already underway
+Strutherhill and Birkenshaw) Our Place Our Plan Stakeholder Groups (to determine themes and projects) Residents of Neighbourhood planning areas • Face to face voting and consultation sessions complemented by digital voting. • Current year's activity already underway